 Types of 529 Plans

 There are two main types of 529 plans.
 The first type, offered only in some states, is called a prepaid tuition plan.
 With a prepaid tuition plan, you are able to lock in tuition rates at current market levels.
 If you have watched the price of college increase over the last 30 years, you have seen how big of an advantage this can be.
 Think of this plan as working like a defined benefits pension.
-Another advantage of these plans is that they are guaranteed or backed by the state.
+Another advantage of these plans is that they are guaranteed by the state.
 You will not run the risk of losing money due to market conditions.
 If you are interested in a prepaid tuition plan make sure to investigate your states residency requirements and enrollment period.

 The second type of 529 plan is a college savings plan.
+This is the more traditional version.
 If the prepaid tuition plan was like the defined benefits pension, the college savings plan works like a 401(k).
 These plans offer the most flexibility and have year round enrollment periods.
 Many brokers also offer college savings plans according to your particular needs.
 For 529s with beneficiaries many years away from college, the funds will be invested in a more aggressive manner.
 Once junior gets into high school, the fund shifts towards a more conservative investment strategy.
 These plans are offered in all states and there are no residency requirements.

 Who Gets the Money?